-A boiler is a type of HVAC equipment used to heat your home, and it utilizes either steam or hot water to do so.
-Both use a boiler to heat the water and a radiant system to provide heat to all of the rooms in a home.
+A boiler is a type of HVAC equipment used to heat your home, and it uses either steam or hot water to do so.
+Both use a boiler to heat the water and a radiant system to provide heat to each room in a home.

 Steam Boilers